-(a) As of December 31, 2016 a subsidiary of the Company, Alterwall Business Inc. owner of M/V "Ninos", has a dispute with a fuel oil supplier who claimed a maritime lien against the vessel after the company which had time-chartered the vessel from the Company went bankrupt and failed to pay certain invoices.
-The vessel was arrested in Karachi and released after a bank guarantee for an amount of \$0.53 million, for which the bank has restricted an equal amount of the Company's cash which is presented within Restricted Cash, was provided on behalf of the Company.
+(a) As of December 31, 2017 a subsidiary of the Company, Alterwall Business Inc. owner of M/V "Ninos", has a dispute with a fuel oil supplier who claimed a maritime lien against the vessel after the company which had time-chartered the vessel from the Company went bankrupt in October 2009 and failed to pay certain invoices.
+The vessel was arrested in Karachi in November 2009 and released after a bank guarantee for an amount of \$0.53 million, for which the bank has restricted an equal amount of the Company's cash which is presented within Restricted Cash, was provided on behalf of the Company.
 Legal proceedings continue.
-The Company has not made a provision for any loss as although it believes it will be successful, it cannot determine the possible outcome of the legal proceedings.
+Although the Company believes it will be successful in its claim, it made a provision of \$0.15 million for any costs that may be incurred.